Fenguoz/bsc-php/README.md

 ## Advantage

 1. One set of scripts is compatible with all BNB currencies and BEP20 certifications in the BSC network
-1. Interface methods can be added or subtracted flexibly
+2. Interface methods can be added or subtracted flexibly
+3. Object-oriented wrapper class for simplified operations (Helper)

 ## Support Method